 - potentially severe interactions with alcohol and certain medications

 The following CBD products may be effective in aiding pain management.

 Please note that the writer of this article has not tried these products.
 All product information is purely research-based.

-According to the product website, these gummies support healthy joints and exercise-induced inflammation.
-In one container, there are 60 gummies with around 5 mg of CBD each.
+According to the product website, this ointment supports healthy joints by easing joint pain and stiffness.
+In one tube, there is 200 mg of CBD.